racktivity/ext-pylabs-core/pyapps/pylabsdoc/portal/spaces/Q-Packages/Home/QPCreate.md

 Instead of calling this `checkout` method, you can also manipulate the Q-Package directories, by creating your own directory-structure and putting your files in the proper directories.

-If you need to compile your code against the PyLabs framework, make sure that you have correctly created the [compile][qptasklets] tasklet.
+If you need to compile your code against the Pylabs framework, make sure that you have correctly created the [compile][qptasklets] tasklet.
 The compile tasklet is mainly used for [binary Q-Packages][qpcreatebinary].
 To execute the `compile` tasklet, call the `compile` method on your Q-Package object:

     i.qp.lastPackage.compile()

-In a last step, you have to put all the files from the source directories (via the `checkout`) to the proper location in the PyLabs sandbox.
+In a last step, you have to put all the files from the source directories (via the `checkout`) to the proper location in the Pylabs sandbox.
 Therefore you have to execute the [package][qptasklets] tasklet by calling the `package` method on the Q-Package object:

     i.qp.lastPackage.package()